 The health care provider will examine your eye to look for signs of pseudotumor.
 You will also need to have tests to determine if you have:

 Tests may include:

-Most cases are mild and do well.
-Severe cases may be resistant to treatment and visual loss may occur.
-Orbital pseudotumor usually involves only one eye.
+Most cases are mild and outcomes are good.
+Severe cases may not respond well to treatment and there may be some loss of vision.
+Orbital pseudotumor most often involves only one eye.

 When to Contact a Medical Professional